kubernetes-sigs/kube-api-linter/docs/linters.md

 ## Notimestamp

-The `notimestamp` linter checks that the fields in the API types don't contain a 'Timestamp', or any field which contains 'Timestamp' as a substring, e.g CreateTimestamp.
+The `notimestamp` linter checks that the fields in the API are not named with the word 'Timestamp'.

+The name of a field that specifies the time at which something occurs should be called `somethingTime`.Its recommended not use stamp (e.g., creationTimestamp).

+### Fixes

+The `notimestamp` linter will automatically fix fields and json tags that are named with the word 'TimeStamp'.

+It will automatically replace 'TimeStamp' with 'Time' and update both the field and tag name.
+Example: 'FooTimeStamp' will be updated to 'FooTime'.

 ### Configuration